Styles

-Learn how to speed up your work with layer and text styles
+Learn how to speed up your work with styles

-You will store your custom layer and text styles on the Styles tab.
+You can manage and organize styles in the Styles tab.

 Applying styles

-1. Switch to the Styles tab, then click the style you want to modify.
-The Edit Layer Style panel appears on the right.
+1. Switch to the Styles tab, hover over the style you want to modify, then click .

-2. Use the panel to make the required changes.
+2. In the displayed panel, make the required changes.

 Detaching a style